Add This Site:

 (Return to Top)

-exterior window treatments 13
+eyeliner exterior window trim

 The above are pictures of window treatments on small farmhouses in the Italian Alps.
 I like the simplicity and effectiveness of these three-color schemes.
+(By the way, the term 'eyeliner' is not official terminology!
+I'm just using it because it describes the look so well :-)

 The second window from the right combines the crisp look of the exterior window treatment with a useful function for the interior: Painting the recess white helps reflect sunlight into the room and, to some extent, makes up for the smallness of the window.

-exterior window treatments 14
+eyeliner exterior window trim

 These two pictures of window treatments from Northern Italy take the 'eyeliner' approach a bit further by adding some flourish and, if you look at the left photo, a stylized keystone ornament.
 It's an easy-to-copy look that can be very effective, even if you just add a skinny line around the window and a very small ornament (in a contrast color) above the center of the lintel.